allefeld/mkernel/README.md

 ## Configuration

-MKernel does not implement magics, because their use prevents using identical code in Matlab proper, and because most if not all of the interactive features which IPython adds to Python via magics (e.g. `%cd`, `%run`, `%edit`, `%logon`, `%system`, `%whos`, `!`) are already provided by Matlab.

 MKernel configuration from Matlab is achieved by setting application data on the root element (`0` or `groot`), which has no effect if the code is used outside of the kernel.